 — Rosana Ribera (@RosanaRibera) November 22, 2017

-Spanish companies have made a significant effort to deleverage.
-In the opinion of Hernán San Pedro, they have advanced in good practices and above all in the ability to combine the two essential aspects of their activity: the industrial and the investor sense.
-He added another positive factor: the money from institutional investors not linked to financial institutions is at levels which are similar to the one from the time immediately before the crisis.
+Spanish companies have made significant efforts to deleverage.
+In Hernan San Pedro’s opinion, they have improved their best practices and, above all, their abilities to combine two essential halves of their activity: the industrial and the investor.
+He added another positive factor: money from institutional investors not linked to financial institutions is at levels similar to those immediately before the crisis.

-Financial communication has been consolidated as a corporate obligation, but its focus should go beyond the presentations of results and General Meetings.
-Also, Hernán San Pedro believes that the investor demands to be continuously informed, especially about the future plans and the immediate situation of the company.
-Additionally, he expresses that it is decisive to retain minority shareholders, whose growing activism is substantially changing the information flow of companies.
-“With the minority, something similar happens to what was once said about China’s economy, because if its members kicked the ground together, the whole world would tremble.”
+Financial communications have become a corporate obligation, but its focus should go beyond presenting results and General Meetings.
+San Pedro believes investors want to be continuously informed, especially regarding future plans and the company’s current situation.
+Additionally, he expresses that it is key to retain minority shareholders, whose growing activism is substantially changing company information flow.
+“With minority shareholders, something similar to what was once said about China’s economy is true—if they all kicked the ground together, the whole world would tremble.”

 “The drivers of trust are diagnosis, communication and ‘delivery’”

-For the viability of these new practices, José Antonio Vega considered that the explicit rules which regulators are applying are crucial.
-“Now there is much more corporate discipline when it comes to communicating the news, as in some way they certify the between ten and twelve profit warning of companies that have appeared throughout the year.”
+Regarding the viability of these new practices, Jose Antonio Vega believes the rules regulators are applying are crucial.
+“Now there is much more corporate discipline when it comes to communicating news, as they in some way justify the 10-12 profit warnings companies provide throughout the year.”

-San Pedro expressed as an example the transformation achieved in the real estate sector.
-Its current resurgence is taking place through a “huge re-professionalization of the sector”, which seeks institutional investors and exerts a stimulating specialization by business niches.
-“Confidence is always lost at once, because it cannot be weakened.
-However, it can be recovered with the appropriate drivers, a real and clear diagnosis of the problem, internalization of the changes and the transfer of the delivery to society.
+As an example, San Pedro points to the transformation achieved in the real estate sector.
+Its current resurgence is taking place through a “huge re-professionalization of the sector,” which has sought institutional investors by enticing them through specialized business niches.
+“Confidence is always lost, because it cannot be weakened.”
+However, it can be recovered with the appropriate tools, a clear understanding of the problem, an internalization of appropriate changes and successful communication to society.
 “Trust is never what we perceive, but what others perceive.”

-José Antonio Vega trusts that the press will continue to play a decisive role in the face of this necessary communication with citizens.
-“We have not lost the trust of readers, although, in addition to the economic crisis our sector has also suffered another technology, which has made things more difficult for us.”
+Vega trusts that the press will continue to play a decisive role in this necessary communication with citizens.
+“We have not lost our readers’ trust, although, in addition to the economic crisis, our sector has also suffered from another new technology, which has made things more difficult for us.”

-Juan Briz, Communication Director at Deutsche Bank Spain: “Since the economic crisis, business strategies can no longer be stopped in the simple win of those days; not even in the win/win from which we have been hearing about.
-Today, we need a triple win for companies, clients and society.
-In some way, the CEOs, together with the dircom, are the ones who must ensure that this triple strategy is aligned.
-It is true that, during the crisis, trust in them has diminished, but precisely because of this they can and must assume their leadership and protagonism.
-Bank employees are the ones who feel most identified with the positive impact of their sector on society, and the role of senior management is key to boost this.”
+Juan Briz, communications director at Deutsche Bank Spain, believes that “since the economic crisis, business strategies can no longer stop at the simple win of yesteryear; not even in the win/win we have been hearing about.
+Today, we need a triple win for companies, clients and society as a whole.
+In some way, CEOs and dircom professionals must ensure this triple-win strategy is in place.
+It is true that, during the crisis, trust in them diminished, but precisely because of this, they can and must assume their leadership.
+Bank employees are the ones who identify most with their sector’s positive impact on society, and the role of senior management is key to boosting this.”

 Hearing and listening

-José Antonio Vega, deputy to the director of Cinco Días: “The media sounded a warning bell regarding the risks of the bubble since 2003.
-I remember days and discussions with politicians and economists where we warned of uncontrolled rates of credit growth, and its dangerous concentration of up to 30 percent in real estate.
-The Competition Defense Court also issued all kinds of signals on savings banks and their multiple problems.
-Now, when you are at a party like the one you experienced then, having someone coming in and turning off the light was not an option.
-We were considered mere spoilers.
-They were years when hearing was heard, but years in which each one listened to what they wanted “, commented José Antonio Vega, Assistant Director of Cinco Días.
+Vega, deputy director of Cinco Dias, says, “The media began sounding a warning bell regarding the risks of the bubble in 2003.
+I remember days and discussions with politicians and economists, where we warned them about uncontrolled rates of credit growth and its dangerous concentration in real estate—which was up to 30 percent.
+The Competition Defense Court also issued all kinds of warnings regarding savings banks and their multiple problems.
+Now, when you are in a situation like the one we had back then, having someone come in and turn off the light was not an option.
+We were considered party-poopers. and everyone just listened to whatever they wanted“.